 fbpx

-Here’s good news for gardeners who feel they missed their chance to establish a garden in spring: Fall will be here soon.
+Here’s good news for gardeners who feel they missed their chance to establish a garden in Spring: Fall is here.

-While spring traditionally opens the gardening season, many gardeners are aware that fall is an ideal time for planting.
-In September, the soil is still warm from summer heat while the air begins to cool, creating the perfect environment for healthy root growth.
-“This, combined with declining pest and disease populations is a recipe for success” horticulture experts at the University of Tennessee Institute of Agriculture explain.
-“Work and planning now will pay off in the spring with strong healthy plants growing beautifully in a home garden.”
+While Spring traditionally opens the gardening season, many gardeners are aware that Fall is great for planting.
+In October, the soil is still warm from Summer heat while the air begins to cool, creating the perfect environment for healthy root growth.
+“This, combined with declining pest and disease populations is a recipe for success,” horticulture experts at the University of Tennessee Institute of Agriculture explain.
+“Work and planning now will pay off in the Spring with strong healthy plants growing beautifully in a home garden.”

 Shrubs and trees

-Fall and winter months are a good time to plant shrubs and trees.
-Spring-planted shrubs need to be watched and watered regularly as the weather gets warmer and they try to get established in the ground during the growing season.
-Planted when they are dormant, trees and shrubs can put their energy into establishing good root systems before they begin active growth again next spring.
+Fall and Winter months are a good time to plant shrubs and trees.
+Spring-planted shrubs need to be watched and watered regularly as the weather gets warmer and they establish themselves in the ground during the growing season.
+Planted when they are dormant, trees and shrubs can put their energy into establishing good root systems before they begin active growth again next Spring.

 Water trees and shrubs at planting time and throughout the season while it’s still warm and dry, but decrease watering as the weather begins to turn cold.